androso/timezoner-v2/notes.md

 TODO:

+- Reduce the share js bundle size

 - Make your own searchable dropdown selector
   - Right now we can provide react-select with the timezones as options, but it's tooooo slow and buggy, and if we use a native select tag, it works fine, but doesn't have a search option
   - https://github.com/JedWatson/react-select/issues/3128 to see how to improve the select flow

  <!-- X Refactor callback.ts, abstract requests into their own files/functions